fraspass/sbm/INPUT.md

 ```
 ./synthetic_sbm.py -n 250 -n2 300 -g 1 -b 1
 ```
+The resulting plots are in the repository in the directory `Results` (default for `-f`).
 Note that the above code produces plot in `matplotlib`.
 The figures in the paper are postprocessed using `matplotlib2tikz`.
 ```
 from matplotlib2tikz import save as tikz_save
 tikz_save('foo.tex')